50 Years Since

 A colourful concept painting of the cyclotron showing a bright yellow 'lid' with an associated jack system for raising and lowering; thin metal sheets comprising the electrostatic deflectors for producing an electrical field; and various bulky concrete shielding blocks around its periphery.
 The human for scale next to the entire facility indicates it is the size of a 4-5 storey building, in total.

-The 6-sector H- cyclotron was originally designed for UCLA by John Reginald (‘Reg’) Richardson.
+The 6-sector H- cyclotron was originally designed for UCLA by John Reginald ‘Reg’ Richardson.
 Reg was a pre-eminent Canadian physicist and the foremost authority on cyclotrons (and also a Vancouverite!).

-He had conceived of his unique cyclotron design while on sabbatical at his summer home on Galiano Island.
+He conceived of his unique cyclotron design while on sabbatical at his summer home on Galiano Island.

 A black-and-white, hand-drawn circular diagram of a cyclotron with various call-outs and descriptive labels: heavy concrete shielding, main coil, steel shielding, vacuum tank, profile coil, heating tube, harmonic coil, resonator tuning actuator, and ion pump.

-The team was offered a small piece of land, teeming with towering Douglas fir and bushy sword ferns, located on the grounds of the University of British Columbia and the unceded, ancestral territories of the Musqueam people, who for millennia have used the site as a place of learning.
+With a cyclotron design schematic in-hand and support from three universities secured, TRIUMF still needed a home.
+The team procured a small piece of land, teeming with towering Douglas fir and bushy sword ferns, on the grounds of the University of British Columbia and the unceded, ancestral territories of the Musqueam people, who for millennia have used the site as a place of learning.

 A simple cheque, totalling $650,000 and addressed to the University of British Columbia and from the Comptroller of the Treasury of the Government of Canada.
 The white cheque sits on a wood grain surface.